Hydra: Resilient and Highly Available Remote Memory: Introduction

 \item \emph{Tail at scale:} Applications also suffer from stragglers or late-arriving remote responses.
 Stragglers can arise from many sources including latency variabilities in a large network due to congestion and background traffic \cite{tail-scale}. \end{denseenum} While one leads to catastrophic failures and the other manifests as service-level objective (SLO) violations, both are unacceptable in production \cite{far-memory, nines-not-enough}.
+Existing solutions take three primary approaches to address them: (i) local disk backup \cite{infiniswap, legoos}, (ii) remote in-memory replication \cite{markatos-remote, net-ramdisk, fasst, farm}, and (iii) remote in-memory erasure coding \cite{XORingEN, eccache, memec, cocytus} and compression \cite{far-memory}.
+Unfortunately, they suffer from some combinations of the following problems.